 There are a lot of folks who swear that their backyard grill is the only place in town to get a good steak.
 For those who are less culinarily inclined, there are a number of really great places to get a steak in Memphis.
-You can get a good steak at many restaurants in Memphis, but this list features only steakhouses, that is, restaurants that specialize in steak.
+You can get a good steak at many restaurants in the area, but this list features only steakhouses -- that is, restaurants that specialize in steak.
 Get ready for an all-American meal of steak, baked potato, sides, and an adult beverage (if you're so inclined) at these places that are a cut above the rest.